 With real-time alerting, you can potentially stop a crime in action.
-Your cameras will also gather vital evidence for the prosecution, or in case you aren’t able to catch burglars or vandals red-handed.
+Your cameras will also gather vital evidence for the prosecution in case you can’t catch burglars or vandals red-handed.

 Does your business have a fleet of vehicles or company cars?
 Even if you only have one or two vehicles, GPS trackers could be extremely useful.
 These trackers give you a huge amount of vital

 information about your vehicles, from where they are at any given time to the routes they’ve taken.
-From a central console or even just your phone, you can monitor how fast vehicles are travelling and
+You can monitor how fast vehicles travel and

 This information can be used to: